The Balkans by Private Train

 Dinner tonight will be in the hotel.

-Overnight: Sheraton Dubrovnik Riviera (B, L, D)
+Overnight: Sheraton Dubrovnik Riviera, Dubrovnik (B, L, D)

-After breakfast, we’ll head off to explore Dubrovnik, often referred to as the “Pearl of the Adriatic”.
-This breathtaking coastal city is renowned for its stunning mediaeval architecture and azure waters.
+After breakfast, we’ll head off on our private launch from the hotel to explore Dubrovnik.
+Often referred to as the “Pearl of the Adriatic”, this breathtaking coastal city is renowned for its stunning mediaeval architecture and azure waters.
 Encircled by massive stone walls, the UNESCO-listed Old Town is a labyrinth of narrow cobblestone streets, historic buildings, and picturesque squares.
-We’ll begin with a walking tour of Dubrovnik’s magnificently intact Old Town.
-Entrance to the Dubrovnik City Walls and the Franciscan Monastery and Cathedral is all included in our package, giving us a great chance to have a good look around before a lazy waterside lunch.

 The rest of the day is yours at leisure – you might like to return to the hotel and spend the afternoon lying around the pool or you may like to stay in the Old Town a bit longer and transfer back to the resort when you’re ready on one of the launch boats that regularly goes between the hotel and the old town.

-Overnight: Sheraton Dubrovnik Riviera (B, L)
+Overnight: Sheraton Dubrovnik Riviera, Dubrovnik (B, L)

-Today is a complete day at leisure in and around Dubrovnik.
+Today is a complete day at leisure in and around Srebreno and Dubrovnik.
 Past travellers have enjoyed museum and gallery visits, the Game of Thrones tour, and the Cable Car for amazing breathtaking views of the Old Town and Elaphiti Islands.

 Alternatively, you can stay and relax at the hotel, enjoy the available water-based activities (including a kayak adventure), have a massage or lie around the pool or on the beach with a book.

-Overnight: Sheraton Dubrovnik Riviera (B)
+Overnight: Sheraton Dubrovnik Riviera, Dubrovnik (B)

-After lunch, we’re reunited with our special train for the scenic journey to Sarajevo, one of the most scenic rail routes in Europe, offering breathtaking views of Bosnia and Herzegovina’s stunning landscapes.
+After lunch, we’re reunited with our special train for the scenic journey to Sarajevo on one of the most scenic rail routes in Europe, offering breathtaking views of Bosnia and Herzegovina’s stunning landscapes.
 The route passes through numerous tunnels and over impressive viaducts, showcasing the engineering marvels of the railway.
 As the train ascends towards Sarajevo, the scenery transforms into rolling hills and dense forests, and includes the famous ‘horseshoe railway’.
 On board you’ll enjoy afternoon tea and of course anything from the bar.

 We’ll arrive in Sarajevo late in the afternoon and transfer directly to our very centrally located hotel and check in.
 There’ll be time to relax and orient yourself to your surroundings before we meet for the short walk to our dinner restaurant.